-- Loosen the one large and three small clamps and pull off the air ducts, - Unmount the left carburetor from the inlet pipe and move it aside, - Remove the cleaner housing mounting bolt and pull out the housing and element together.
+- ·Loosen the chain case cover. - Loosen the one large and three small clamps and pull off the air duct. - Remove the left and center carburetors from the inlet pipe and move it aside. - Remove the cleaner housing mounting screw and pull out the housing and element together.